 Mobirise – build your websites offline

 Something slightly different here, as Mobirise lets you install software on your computer instead of working online.
 It’s a different way to work, and not a bad one if you understand how to setup an FTP connection.

-Needs FTP connection: this can be intimidating to complete beginners as you also need to set up a hosting plan yourself.
+- Needs FTP connection: this can be intimidating to complete beginners as you also need to set up a web hosting plan yourself.

 Why choose Mobirise over Wix? the fact that you can work on your website offline can be appealing to certain users, especially those who have a bit of technical knowledge.